jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 2/Giant Dragonfly.md

 RacialMods:
 Languages:
 SQ:
+SpecialAbilities:
+  Darting Charge (Ex): >
-SpecialAbilities: Darting Charge (Ex) A giant dragonfly is adept at swooping in to attack prey with a powerful bite and then, just as quickly, swooping back up out of reach.
+    A giant dragonfly is adept at swooping in to attack prey with a powerful bite and then, just as quickly, swooping back up out of reach.
 As a result, a giant dragonfly gains Flyby Attack as a bonus feat.
 In addition, if a giant dragonfly charges while flying, it receives a +4 bonus on CMB checks made to grapple foes.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: